How are prediabetes and diabetes diagnosed?

 -

-glucose higher than 11.1 mmol/L or 200 mg/dL indicates that you have diabetes.
+glucose equal to or greater than 11.1 mmol/L or 200 mg/dL indicates that you have diabetes.

 For Haemoglobin A1c,